Don't miss BARN's Holiday Bazaar! Saturday, Nov. 22, 10 AM - 3 PM Learn More

 Details

-You should bring a composition notebook for writing exercises, and a computer or writing materials if you prefer to type instead of write by hand.
+• Bring a composition notebook for writing exercises, and a computer or writing materials depending on your preference.

 Class Policies